hassmemon/newsfeed/Readme.md

 1. Transporting data over from the form to the API has been a challenge.
 I am working on resolving the issue.
 2. Slow load speed.
 Unfortunately, there is a lag in the app when loading news items.
 I suspect this is due to the API that I am using.
 I will explore other API's as speed is crucial for a news app, especially one that does not offer much functionality other than browsing.
 3. Styling has been a challenge.
-I was not able to change the colour of the font in the input field.
-So I have had to change the background colour from black to grey, which has made the app less attractive.
+It was a struggle to create the search form using material UI.
+I had to abondon MUI for this portion of the app.
+I will reincorporate it for a later version or use another UI framework.